Is it hard to take care of a bonsai tree

 Amazon.com

-See also How do you keep a bonsai tree small
+See also How to increase leaf growth on bonsai tree

 2. Experience Level: The experience level of the caretaker also affects the difficulty of caring for a bonsai tree.
 Beginners may find it more challenging to understand and meet the tree’s specific care requirements, while experienced gardeners may have a better understanding of the necessary techniques and routines.